ManifoldScholar/manifold-docusaurus/docs/backend/journals.md

     ]}
 />

-The **Logo** displays directly over the Background Image on the Journal homepage, centered both horizontally and vertically.
+The **Logo** displays directly over the Background Image on the Journal homepage—centered both horizontally and vertically—and replaces the thumbnail in the All Journals library view available on the following path:

 <Spec
     title="Logo Specs"